ibm-cloud-docs/dns/register-domains.md

 ---

 copyright:
-  years: 1994, 2017-2019
+  years: 1994, 2020
-lastupdated: "2019-05-14"
+lastupdated: "2020-03-26"

-keywords: New Domain, register new domain, register multiple new domains
+keywords: new domain, register new domain, register multiple new domains

 subcollection: dns